-La Entrega1: an artistic investigation of territory and landscape, of travel and cartography.
+La Entrega1: an artistic investigation about territory and landscape, travel and cartography.

 “I travel to know my geography” (anonymous)2.